nkh/ftl/config/ftl/man/ftl.md

             while read -r f ; do mimemagic "$f" | grep -q mp4 && echo "$f" ; done | \
             while read -r f ; do exiftool "$f" | grep -i rotation | grep -q 0 && echo "$f" ; done

-        «yx», «fx», and «fX», open a shell after creating a temporary file where you can put the results of your selection/search.
+        <yx>, <fx>, and <fX>, open a shell after creating a temporary file where you
+        can put the results of your selection/search.

-        You couls also open a shell with «s» and run the following command:
+        You couls also open a shell with <s> and run the following command:

             find -name '*.png' | filter-on-file-size -5000 | xargs realpath >$ftl_fs/load_sel

         Close the shell then runf this commnd in *ftl*: load_sel.

-        You can move from selection to selection with «yn» or via fzf with «gy».
+        You can move from selection to selection with <yn> or via fzf with <gy>.

 ## Virtual Entry Injection